-Unlike the majority of websites that review casino games, we do it with the best interest of the players in mind.
-Most importantly, we have a long standing policy of never accepting commission or payments from game developers if it risks getting in the way of us maintaining an unbiased stance in our reviews.
-With no obligations towards those who create the games, we’ve taken the task upon us to write truly unbiased reviews in order to help our readers make educated decisions.
-Our world-wide reputation as an independent and truly unbiased source is something we value above anything else.
+Unlike most other websites that claim to “review” slots, we test and evaluate games with the best interest of the players in mind, and not just to entice readers to play the games.
+Moreover, we have a long standing policy of never accepting commission or payments from game developers if it risks getting in the way of us maintaining an unbiased stance in our reviews.
+With no obligations towards those who create the games, we’ve taken the task upon us to write truly honest reviews in an effort to help our readers make educated decisions.
+Our world-wide reputation as an independent and unbiased source, as well as our integrity, is something we value above anything else.

-In spite of our sometimes exceptionally candid criticism, most game developers still take great interest in Bigwinboard.com and are more than pleased to be featured on the site.
-Not only due to the high credibility our site enjoys, but because developers tend to appreciate the input we provide them with in their continuous effort to improve their games.
+In spite of our sometimes exceptionally candid criticism, most game developers still take great interest in Bigwinboard and are more than happy to be featured on the site.
+Not only due to the high credibility it enjoys in the industry, but because developers tend to appreciate the input we and our community provide them with in their continuous effort to improve their games.
 Moreover, Bigwinboard’s score system as become somewhat of an industry gold standard.
-Unscrupulous developers, meanwhile, are happy to fly under the radar in the hope of escaping any negative publicity.
-If you don’t find them here, it’s most likely because they lack the quality to be featured, or worse, they’re frauds and scammers.
+Unscrupulous developers, meanwhile, may be happy to fly under the radar in the hope of escaping any negative publicity.
+If you don’t find certain providers featured here, the reason could be a lack of quality, or worse, that they’re frauds and scammers.

-One of the requirements we have for reviewing games is to be allowed full access before they go live, simply because we want our readers to know what they are up against before required to risk their hard earned money.
+One of the requirements we have for reviewing games is to be allowed full access for testing purposes before they go live.
 This must be done with no legal demands made against us that in any way might be used to influence the outcome of our reviews.
-Doing so might lead to the loss of accreditation status and result in blacklisting.
+Doing so might lead to the loss of accreditation status and even result in blacklisting.
+You can find a list of all our accredited game studios here.
+Game studios should know, any threats made against us, be it legal or through the loss of client area access, will be communicated to our readers as such activity could be an indication of a company having something to hide and which may put our players at risk playing the games.

-Most will gladly offer us this opportunity and some will even allow us exclusive access.
 If you don’t see us reviewing games from a certain provider, the reason can be one of many, although usually, it boils down to the quality of the games which may be inadequate.
 If providers deny us access to their games we might also cease to cover them on our site, something that can be a warning sign in itself.
-Beware, desperate providers will happily pay site owners and casino streamers to paint their creations in a positive light – learn to see through it and do proper research.
+Beware, some providers will happily pay websites and casino streamers to paint their products in a positive light – learn to see through it and do proper research.

 What we review

 We understand that not every player is the same.
 Some like to try new games while others stick to old proven favorites.
-There are recreational players who don’t worry too much about variance or RTP, who only wish to escape reality for a while for some simple entertainment.
+There are recreational players who don’t worry too much about variance or RTP, they only regard it as a form of entertainment.
 Then you also have the hardcore gamers who are into high variance and high risk, who love the thrill of chasing big wins.
-Because of this, we need to keep an open mind and see the big picture when we review slots.
-That is also why we allow a panel of testers of different age and sex try the games before we settle on a final score.
+Because of this, we need to keep an open mind and see the big picture when reviewing the games.
+That is also why we allow a test panel to try the games before we settle on a final score.
+All our reviews are concluded with a summary and personal reflection.

 The following are some of the key factors we take in consideration when we test new slots:

 - Balancing – Does the game give you some play time or is the mathematical design unforgiving.
-Low quality games tend to be straight out cash grabbers, but some providers have mastered the art of keeping their games fairly well balanced.
+Low quality games tend to be straight out cash grabbers, but some providers have mastered the art of keeping their games fairly well balanced even when highly volatile.

-- Playability – Annoying delay between spins?
+- Playability – Annoying cut scenes?
+Bad sound engineering?
 Slow win count-ups?
-Awkward and sluggish gameplay?
+Clunky and sluggish gameplay?
 These are factors that can have substantial impact on the overall experience.

 - Variance – Most providers try to cater to a wide audience by producing a mix of low, medium and high variance games.
-In some cases, we’ve seen games that have been designed to play like high variance slots, but reward low variance payouts.
-Not cool!
+In some cases, we’ve seen games that have been designed to behave like high variance slots, but have the potential of low variance slots.
+Not the best combination.

-- Bonus frequency & RTP – How long do we have to wait in between the features?
+- Bonus frequency and RTP – How long do we have to wait in between the features?
 Some providers are known to have significantly lower bonus frequencies than others.
 RTP is also a crucial factor that we look at.
-As a general rule, any RTP below 96% is currently considered low although the number is creeping downwards due to increased expenses from the impact of regulation.
+As a general rule, an RTP of 96%+ is still considered to be the average and anything below that number is typically viewed upon as negative by the casino community.
+However, we do understand that tough regulations have had a major impact on the industry, causing loss of revenue, which in turn may be causing the RTP to creep downwards.
+This is not necessarily the game providers or casino operators fault, but a direct result of stringent regulation.

 - Originality – A slot doesn’t necessarily have to be innovative to be good.
 There are even examples of clones that outshine the original.
 What we don’t like, however, are lazy providers who systematically clone and re-skin their own (or others) games.